 Few thoughts about some models and its place in game.

 In the Survivors list we have a Minuteman and in the BoS list we have a Knight Patrol.
 Minuteman costs 54 pts and KP cost 51 pts (almost equal).
 Their SPECIAL are almost equal too, but a Minuteman have a special rule, which give him +2 (from 5 to 7) Perception when he near his comrades.
 In game mechanics it is a good boost for hitting (from 9/20 to 13/20 - almost 45% better) something by shooting.
-May be it is to much for 3 pts, isnt it?
+May be it is to much for 3 pts, isn

-We have another model in the BoS list - the Lancer. its costs 53 pts and have almost equal SPECIAL whit a Minuteman, but his weapons and item choice are almost empty.
+We have another model in the BoS list - the Lancer. its costs 53 pts and have almost equal SPECIAL whit a Minuteman, but his weapon

 So the BoS infantry with same point cost not equal to the Minuteman infantry.
 I am understand, that BoS have problem with numbers of men and from PoV of the lore it is maybe normal, but in the first look it maybe not clear.